ryotasg24/ryota24/README.md

 ## Usage
 `research/232/SHAP`

+## ENVIRONMENT
+The required environment is an 'RTX 3060 Ti' graphics card and CUDA version '12.3'.

 ### 1. Preparation: Training the Gate Model

 First, run the following commands to generate training data, process it, and fit the Gate model.
 This is a prerequisite for the evaluation steps.